-It was way later in sophomore year that I read Mary Oliver, the 77-year-young Pulitzer Prize winner and America’s best-selling poet.
-Having carved herself a life little far from the urban humdrum, her poems too, breath of an escape.
-In the woods, accompanied by her pet ‘Percy’, who she named after the famous 18th century Romatic poet Percy Bysshe Shelley, she keeps assigning new meanings to the world.
+It was way later in the sophomore year that I read Mary Oliver, the 77-year-young Pulitzer Prize winner and America’s best-selling poet.
+Having carved herself a life little far from the urban humdrum, her poems too, the breath of an escape.
+In the woods, accompanied by her pet ‘Percy’, who she named after the famous 18th-century Romantic poet Percy Bysshe Shelley, she keeps assigning new meanings to the world.

-Here are three of this dog’s favorite May Oliver poems:
+Here are three of my favorite Mary Oliver dog poems: